aliyun/terraform-provider-alicloud/website/docs/d/db_instances.html.markdown

   * `master_zone` - (Available in 1.101.0+) The master zone of the instance.
   * `zone_id_slave_a` - (Available in 1.101.0+) The region ID of the secondary instance if you create a secondary instance.
 If you set this parameter to the same value as the ZoneId parameter, the instance is deployed in a single zone.
 Otherwise, the instance is deployed in multiple zones.
   * `zone_id_slave_b` - (Available in 1.101.0+) The region ID of the log instance if you create a log instance.
 If you set this parameter to the same value as the ZoneId parameter, the instance is deployed in a single zone.
 Otherwise, the instance is deployed in multiple zones.
-  * `encryption_key` - (Available in 1.101.0+) The key id of the KMS.
-Used for encrypting a disk if not null.
-Only for PostgreSQL.